 “(With) Turf grass, water tends to run right off the surface,” she said.
 “Prairie plants have a deep root system that allows for a lot more water to sink in.
 So, we'll be able to have that property act as more of a sponge for the area, and less water running off straight downstream.”

-The event takes place from 10 a.m. - 1 p.m. near the Flodin Boys and Girls Club.
+The event runs from 10 a.m. to 1 p.m. near the Flodin Boys and Girls Club.
 Wasser encouraged people to dress for the weather.